khulnasoft/commit-agent/README.md

 ## Contributing

-If you want to help fix a bug or implement a feature in [Issues](https://github.com/KhulnaSoft/commitmate/issues) (tip: look out for the `help wanted` label), checkout the [Contribution Guide](CONTRIBUTING.md) to learn how to setup the project.
+If you want to help fix a bug or implement a feature in [Issues](https://github.com/khulnasoft/commitmate/issues) (tip: look out for the `help wanted` label), checkout the [Contribution Guide](CONTRIBUTING.md) to learn how to setup the project.

+## Credit

+- Thanks to GitHub Copilot for their amazing tools and the idea for this
+- Thanks to Hassan and his work on [aicommits](https://github.com/Nutlope/aicommits) which inspired the workflow and some parts of the code and flows

+<br><br>